GRTS Investors Have Opportunity to Lead Gritstone bio, Inc. Securities Fraud Lawsuit

-LOS ANGELES, July 2, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Gritstone bio, Inc. ("Gritstone" or the "Company") (NASDAQ: GRTS).
+BENSALEM, Pa., July 8, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Gritstone bio, Inc. ("Gritstone" or the "Company") (NASDAQ: GRTS).

 Class Period: March 9, 2023 – February 29, 2024